25f2005869-glitch/basic-statistics-projects/STATISTICS-1-EXTRA_ACTIVITY_3/README.md

 2. Save a personal copy:
    - Example: `ACTIVITY 3 - YourName.xlsx`
 3. Complete the calculations/graphs in the workbook.
-4. Use the PNG files to quickly preview results in GitHub (or compare with your generated outputs).
+4. Use the PNG files above to preview results directly in GitHub.

 ---

-## Notes

-- Google Sheets may change formatting/formulas—Excel is preferred.
-- If you want, you can replace these PNGs with newly exported images after updating the workbook.